Australix/PoeInvSort/src/PoeInvSort/resources/README.txt

 Done!

+*** Janky workarounds ***
+ - The program can only detect your default display's scaling factor for accurate mouse movement.
+Make sure the display you play PoE on is your default (in display options), or if you use multiple monitors make sure one of them is defualt and they have the same scaling factor.
+ - Not tested across multiple monitors.

 *** Settings Description ***
  - Slower execution can help if you are experiencing bugs or are on a weaker computer.
  - Tabs are indexed starting from 0.